-The aim of the research presented here was to investigate how food risk-taking in specific social situations relates to (1) the perceived risk associated with the products that are served and (2) the social norms governing the situations in which the products are served.
-Overall, our findings support the hypothesis that risk-taking in relation to food safety risks is the result of a trade-off involving rewards and response cost, consistent with protection motivation theory (Trumbo, 2018).
+The aim of the research presented here was to investigate how food risk-taking in specific social situations relates to (a) the perceived risk associated with the products that are served and (b) the social norms governing the situations in which the products are served.
+Overall, our findings support the hypothesis that risk-taking in relation to food safety risks is the result of a trade-off involving rewards and response cost, consistent with protection motivation theory(9).
 We find support for our proposition that different situations trigger social norms of different strength whereas risk perception is stable across situations.
-Specifically, we hypothesized that, in the absence of strong social norms, differences in risktaking would mirror differences in risk perception.
-In situations characterized by strong social norms, however, risk-taking would diverge from risk perception and be significantly elevated.
+Specifically, we hypothesised that, in the absence of strong social norms, differences in risk taking would mirror differences in risk perception.
+In situations characterised by strong social norms, however, risk-taking would diverge from risk perception and be significantly elevated.
 Our findings support these hypotheses.

 5.1.
-Norm Strength, Effect Heterogeneity, and the Characteristics of Situations
+Norm strength, effect heterogeneity and the characteristics of situations

-In Study 1, we investigated how norm strength, measured in terms of perceived pressure to comply with a particular social norm (here: the norm that a person in the "guest" role in a social situation should accept food that is offered by the host), varies between social situations.
-The results indicate that the variation is strong: The variability attributable to systematic differences between situations was approximately equal to the variability attributable to individual differences between participants.
+In Study 1, we investigated how norm strength, measured in terms of perceived pressure to comply with a particular social norm (here: the norm that a person in the "guest" role in a social situation should accept food that is offered by the host) varies between social situations.
+The results indicate that the variation is strong: the variability attributable to systematic differences between situations was approximately equal to the variability attributable to individual differences between participants.
 The finding that norm strength varies with the social characteristics of a situation supports H1.
 Among the 17 situations included in the study, the largest pairwise difference in norm strength was no less than Cohen's d = 2.35, a very large effect.
-We believe that the importance of this result should not be underestimated: Unless the situational variability of norm strength is explicitly taken into account in the designs of primary studies, effect heterogeneity will only become apparent once sufficient numbers of primary studies are integrated in a meta-analysis.
-The heterogeneity of subjective norm effects identified in the meta-analyses by McEachan et al. (2011), Rivis and Sheeran (2003), and Young et al. (2017) supports our argument.
-Future investigations of socially embedded risk behaviors should, whenever possible, take the strength of the social norms governing different situations into account by varying the situational context, as opposed to keeping it constant or conducting the study in a decontextualized manner.
+We believe that the importance of this result should not be underestimated: unless the situational variability of norm strength is explicitly taken into account in the designs of primary studies, effect heterogeneity will only become apparent once sufficient numbers of primary studies are integrated in a meta-analysis.
+The heterogeneity of subjective norm effects identified in the meta-analyses by McEachan et al. (2011), Rivis and Sheeran (2003) and Young et al. (2017) supports our argument.
+Future investigations of socially embedded risk behaviours should, whenever possible, take the strength of the social norms governing different situations into account by varying the situational context, as opposed to keeping it constant or conducting the study in a de-contextualised manner.
 The external validity of such studies would considerably be improved.

 Equally important is to understand why the effects of social norms are heterogeneous across situations.
 In Study 1, norm strength depended on a set of situational characteristics.
-Among these, expected sanctions in cases of noncompliance and empathy with the person(s) in the "host" role of the social situation had the strongest effects.
-Interpreted in terms of protection motivation theory, empathy with the person in the "host" role can be understood as an affective reward mechanism that makes norm-compliant behavior more likely, while expected sanctions can be understood as response costs that would make norm-violating behavior less likely.
-Both effects together are consistent with the "double jeopardy" interpretation we suggested in Section 1.2 (see above): A risk-mitigating but norm-violating behavior is doubly disadvantaged vis-à-vis its risk-accepting but norm-compliant alternative.
+Among these, expected sanctions in cases of non-compliance and empathy with the person(s) in the "host" role of the social situation had the strongest effects.
+Interpreted in terms of protection motivation theory, empathy with the person in the "host" role can be understood as an affective reward mechanism that makes norm-compliant behaviour more likely, whilst expected sanctions can be understood as response costs that would make norm-violating behaviour less likely.
+Both effects together are consistent with the "double jeopardy" interpretation we suggested in Section 1.2 (see above): a risk-mitigating but norm-violating behaviour is doubly disadvantaged vis-à-vis its risk-accepting but norm-compliant alternative.